1. Overview

 (a)option: free direction and free position

-If the right rectangle is moved downward largely, then some line connectors change to polyline connectors.
+If the right rectangle is moved downward largely,

 (b) option: keep x/y direction and position